shubham12412/data-intensive-application-book-reading/ch-3-Storage-and-Retrieval.md

 As always, a lot of detail goes into making a storage engine perform well in practice.
 For example, the LSM-tree algorithm can be slow when looking up keys that do not exist in the database: you have to check the memtable, then the segments all the way back to the oldest (possibly having to read from disk for each one) before you can be sure that the key does not exist.
 In order to optimize this kind of access, storage engines often use additional Bloom filters [15].
 (A Bloom filter is a memory-efficient data structure for approximating the contents of a set.
 It can tell you if a key does not appear in the database, and thus saves many unnecessary disk reads for nonexistent keys.)

+There are also different strategies to determine the order and timing of how SSTables are compacted and merged.
+The most common options are size-tiered and leveled compaction.
+LevelDB and RocksDB use leveled compaction (hence the name of LevelDB), HBase uses size-tiered, and Cassandra supports both [16].
+In size-tiered compaction, newer and smaller SSTables are successively merged into older and larger SSTables.
+In leveled compaction, the key range is split up into smaller SSTables and older data is moved into separate “levels,” which allows the compaction to proceed more incrementally and use less disk space.

+Even though there are many subtleties, the basic idea of LSM-trees—keeping a cascade of SSTables that are merged in the background—is simple and effective.
+Even when the dataset is much bigger than the available memory it continues to work well.
+Since data is stored in sorted order, you can efficiently perform range queries (scanning all keys above some minimum and up to some maximum), and because the disk writes are sequential the LSM-tree can support remarkably high write throughput.

 -------------------------------------------------------------------------------------------------------------------------

+### B-Trees